Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

 ![Dependencies](../../Assets/Screenshots/Fulfillment/DispatchNotes/DispatchNoteDependencies.png "[Dependencies]")

-> [Info] This tab has usually no function in the *Fulfillment* module, since dispatch notes do not normally have dependent entities.
-In this case, the *No other entities depend on this entity* notice is displayed.
-However, it is possible to set up entities depending on dispatch notes.

 **Dependencies**

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-  Click this button to update the list of product dependencies.
+    Click this button to update the list of dispatch note dependencies.

 - ![Columns](../../Assets/Icons/Columns.png "[Columns]") Columns (x)
     Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.

 - [x]
     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all dependent entities in the list are selected.
 If no dependency exists for the offer, the *No other entities depend on this entity* notice is displayed.

 The list displays all dependencies of the selected dispatch note.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 - *Dependent entity ID*
     Identification number of the dependent entity.
+The ID number is automatically assigned by the system.

 - *Dependent entity type*
     Type of the dependent entity.

 - *Change tracking mode*
     Change tracking mode (ETL mode) of the dependent entity.
 The following options are available:
     - **Manual**
     - **Semi-automatic**
     - **Semi-automatic, changes must be confirmed by another user**
     - **Automatic**

 - *Dependent entity friendly identifier*

-[comment]: <> (what id number is that?
-How is it created?)
+    Descriptive name of the dependent entity.
+The friendly identifier may be used to search the entity in the user interface, for example, a reference number or an SKU.

 - [RERUN MAPPING]
     Click this button to rerun the mapping of the selected entity.
 This button is only displayed if the checkbox of at least one dependency is selected.

+    > [Info] If no dependent entities exist, the *No other entities depend on this entity* notice is displayed.

 ## Dispatch note "Dispatch note ID" &ndash; Shipments